RascalSoftware/RAT-Docs/source/matlab_examples/domains_standard_layers.rst

     :align: center
     :alt: Domains graph

-To control the ratio between the domains, we can add domain ratios as described in :ref:`domainsStanlay`.
+To control the ratio between the domains, we can add domain ratios as described in :ref:`domainsStandardLayers`.
 And each contrast has an additional field for domain ratios which is set as one of the values from this block.

 This example can be run as a script or interactively using the instructions below.